Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-05-30-Serverless_single_page_apps_with_AWS_React_and_Redux.md

 }
 ```

-And ofcourse there are the Actions, which are the events which are called when you want to change the state.
+And of course there are the Actions, which are the events which are called when you want to change the state.
 Actions are just simple functions which return the type of the action and a playload, for example when I create a contact I return the `CREATE_CONTACT_SUCCESS` and the payload, which in this case is the created contact.

 ```export function createContactSuccess(contact) {
     return { type: ActionTypes.CREATE_CONTACT_SUCCESS, contact: contact }
 }
 ```

-What I have in my app I have diffrent folders for every component, one for actions, one for reducers, and one for store.
+What I have in my app I have different folders for every component, one for actions, one for reducers, and one for store.

 I am using also REDUX_DEVTOOLS and I configured it in my store.
-With it you do not need the `console.log()` to see what is happending with your actions, store state, go back to a particular state and even copy a unit test from there.
+With it you do not need the `console.log()` to see what is happening with your actions, store state, go back to a particular state and even copy a unit test from there.

 And this is Redux, is very simple to use because if you want to create an action you go to actions folder create a function for it and that's it, if you want to handle these actions you create a reducer and that it.
 You can change your app state just in reducer, so if something is wrong with you date have a look in your reducer.